bigchaindb/bigchaindb/docs/server/source/production-deployment-template/workflow.rst

 (You can get an SSL certificate from any SSL certificate provider.)

-☐ Ask the managing organization for the FQDN used to serve the BigchainDB APIs
-(e.g. ``api.orgname.net`` or ``bdb.clustername.com``)
-and for a copy of the associated SSL/TLS certificate.
-Also, ask for the user name to use for authenticating to MongoDB.
+☐ Ask the managing organization for the user name to use for authenticating to MongoDB.

-☐ If the cluster uses 3scale for API authentication, monitoring and billing, you must ask the managing organization for all relevant 3scale credentials.
+☐ If the cluster uses 3scale for API authentication, monitoring and billing, you must ask the managing organization for all relevant 3scale credentials - secret token, service ID, version header and API service token.

 ☐ If the cluster uses MongoDB Cloud Manager for monitoring and backup,